Solution Selling Explained: Complete Guide with 6-Step Framework & Best Practices

 Diagnose before Prescribing

-You can carefully diagnose your prospects’ symptoms by creating a needs assessment.
+You can carefully diagnose your prospects’ symptoms through active listening and creating a needs assessment.
 The needs assessment is a benchmarking tool.
 It compares your prospects’ process and how they’re doing things now to what you, as the expert, consider to be the industry standard or best practice.

 Challenges and Solutions